dben/Dockerfiles/traefik/README.md

 6. Create a ECS cluster

 #### AWS Elastic Cloud Compute
 7. Create a launch configuration from the latest ECS ami - google it.
-Should have the following as user data:
+Should have the following snippet as user data.
+   1. "ZZZZZZ" should be replaced by the ECS Cluster name from the cluster created in step 6.
+   2. "XXXXXX" should be replaced by the first part of the EFS DNS name from the file system created in step 1.

 ```
 #!/bin/bash